Environmental Studies Faculty

 ENST 573: Environmental Writing, workshop class, offered each fall.

 ENST 594: Publishing: The Next Steps, offered each Spring

-All the paths of formal education have led me to one place: teaching writing.
+All the paths of formal education led me to one place: teaching writing.
 My undergraduate work for a BA in Writing ranged from poetry to technical writing.
-My terminal Creative Writing degree is an MFA in Fiction, with Bill Kittredge as my mentor, and my MS degree in Environmental Studies emphasized nonfiction Environmental Writing.
-I've taught writing to graduates and undergraduates in EVST and English at UM, to low-residency MFA candidates at Spalding University in Louisville KY, and to children, high-schoolers, university freshmen, and citizen writers in several communities.
-Beyond age, interest, or genre, the basics remain: I try to learn as much as I teach; writing is a craft best learned in the doing; inspiration, encouragement, and hard work are the sun, water, and soil of the experience.
-The shape of the best writing classes I lead is a circle; the quality of the workshop conversation I aspire to is Buddhist Right Speech: being kind, truthful, and helpful--all equally and at once.
-No easy task, and maybe never fully achievable, but well worth the attempt.
+My terminal Creative Writing degree is an MFA in Fiction, with Bill Kittredge (R.I.P.) as my mentor, and my MS degree in Environmental Studies emphasized nonfiction Environmental Writing.
+I taught writing to graduates and undergraduates in EVST and English at UM, to low-residency MFA candidates at Spalding University in Louisville KY, and to children, high-schoolers, university freshmen, and citizen writers in several communities.
+Beyond age, interest, or genre, the basics remain: I tried to learn as much as I taught; writing is a craft best learned in the doing; inspiration, encouragement, and hard work are the sun, water, and soil of the experience.
+The shape of the best writing classes I led was a circle; the quality of the workshop conversation I aspired to was Buddhist Right Speech: being kind, truthful, and helpful--all equally and at once.
+No easy task, and never fully achievable, but well worth the attempt.